qmk/qmk_firmware/keyboards/lb75/keymaps/continuous_fnrow/readme.md

-# The default keymap for LB75
+# The continuous fnrow keymap for LB75

+Non-blockered upper row